gasparka/thesis/docs/2_pyha.rst

 meaning that the output of Python program is equal to the output of generated hardware.
 Pyha provides ``simulate`` functions to automatically and without any boilerplate code run model and hardware related simulations, this helps the design of unit-tests.
 In addition, Pyha designs are fully debuggable in Python ecosystem.
+Class variables are used to define registers, this has been inspired by traditional programming languages.
 DSP systems can be implemented by using the fixed-point type.
 Pyha has ‘semi-automatic conversion’ from floating point to fixed point numbers.
 Verifying against floating point model helps the design process.

-..
-Class variables can be used to define registers.
-In Pyha, class variables must be assigned to
-    ``self.next`` as this mimics the **delayed** nature of registers.